hoangtc125/logtc/README.md

 ## Contributing

-Contributions to `logtc` are welcome!
+Contributions to `logngo` are welcome!
 Please refer to the repository's contribution guidelines for more details.

 ## License

-`logtc` is released under MIT License.
+`logngo` is released under MIT License.